-In order to deliver on both these accounts, though, it is critical that you cultivate an environment where people – customers and staff alike – want to be.
+In order to deliver on both these accounts, it's critical to cultivate an environment where people — customers and staff alike — want to be.
 That's why it is important to learn how to motivate your restaurant employees.
 We are most productive and responsive when we are happy, so it makes sense to create an environment that fosters this kind of positive emotion.

 Although turnover is inevitable in virtually any industry, all hope is not lost.
 As a manager, there are countless low- to no-budget tips to engage staff and build a strong foundation for your business.
-Below are my ‘Fab Four’ tips complete with examples on how to maintain a happy, healthy workforce:
+Below are some of the best ways to maintain a happy, healthy workforce.

 1. Be Flexible

-There’s more to life than work, so it’s important to be respectful of your staff’s life outside the restaurant walls as well.
+There's more to life than work, so it's important to be respectful of your staff's obligations and interests outside of the restaurant's walls.
 If a staff member is going through a messy break-up or is in the thick of exam season, encourage as harmonious a work-life balance as possible.
 If they need to request time-off, try to accommodate it if you can still find the appropriate coverage.

 2. Acknowledge Your Employees